 It’s actually a pretty simple job to fix the Hisense TV red light blinking problem, and if you follow the steps in this guide, I’m confident that you can get your TV up and running again without needing an expensive replacement.

-Power problems are the most usual suspect if your red light is blinking multiple times when you try to turn your Hisense TV on.
+Power problems are the most common suspect if your red light is blinking multiple times when you try to turn your Hisense TV on.

 1. Power Cycle Your Hisense TV